DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-05-18-making-the-service-more-browseable.md

 ![Screenshot showing page titled 'Find primary teacher training courses'](primary.png "Prototype new primary courses page")

-## User research

-We tested the new prototype new flow with XX participants.

-TODO

 ## Further work

 If we were to take this approach forward, we should iterate the design to make the guidance about the application process more visible and faster to read.